 [Ed.
 Note: Some “writers” have been annoyed that we drew attention to their plagiarism; this document is primarily addressed to them.]

-Apart from the above exceptions, you may not reuse substantial sections of any of our articles without permission.
+Apart from the above exceptions, you may not reuse our works without permission.
 If you do so, we will become very annoyed and take action to make you stop being a parasite.
+We reserve all rights to our works, including (but not limited to) the texts of the works, original artwork, audio adaptations, video adaptations, translations, expansions, and so on.

 “B-but, Fair Use!” you may cry with exaggerated bluster, because you are like that.
 There, I said it.
 But, no, your intended use is probably not protected by the Fair Use exception of copyright law.
 If you are quoting a short excerpt from our text, or refuting the facts of the writing, or doing news journalism about the author or his/her work, or you are an educator in a classroom reading to students, then yes, Fair Use may apply if you unambiguously cite the source.
 And even then, you are not protected by Fair Use unless you make it clear when you are quoting directly from the original work.